 This means that if ever the car needs even the most simple maintenance, you may have to take it back to a Tesla dealership.
 Bottom line: costlier upkeep.

-There are other minor flaws that needs to mentioned but the ones mentioned above are too glaring enough to be ignored.
+There are other minor flaws that needs no mentioning and can be ignored but the ones above are just simply too obvious to be overlooked.